 bring something forward1 to move something to an earlier date or timeThe meeting has been brought forward from 10 May to 3 May.2 to suggest something for discussionPlease bring the matter forward at the next meeting.3 to move a total sum from the bottom of one page or column of numbers to the top of the nextA credit balance of $50 was brought forward from his September account.

-bring somebody in1 to ask somebody to do a particular job or to be involved in somethingLocal residents were angry at not being brought in on (= asked for their opinion about) the new housing proposal.bring to do something Experts were brought in to advise the government.2 (of the police) to bring somebody to a police station in order to ask them questions or arrest themTwo men were brought in for questioning.
+bring somebody in1 to ask somebody to do a particular job or to be involved in somethingLocal residents were angry at not being brought in on (= asked for their opinion about) the new housing proposal.bring somebody in to do something Experts were brought in to advise the government.2 (of the police) to bring somebody to a police station in order to ask them questions or arrest themTwo men were brought in for questioning.

 bring somebody/something in1 to introduce a new lawThey want to bring in a bill to limit arms exports.2 to attract somebody/something to a place or businessWe need to bring in a lot more new business.3 to give a decision in courtThe jury brought in a verdict of guilty.